Finding the best camera for filmmaking or vlogging

 Start telling your stories with the Nikon Z 6 Filmmaker’s Kit

 We reviewed the Nikon Z 6 a few months ago, and we can tell you that it’s a powerhouse mirrorless camera that captures great video — in 4K and in 24 or 30 fps.
-Nikon is now offering the Z 6, and its Nikkor Z 24-70mm f4 lens, in a special filmmaker’s kit.
+Nikon is now offering the Z 6 II, and it is available in a kit with the Nikkor Z 24-70mm f4 lens.

 The final word on vlogging vs. filmmaking